 When I was younger, I admired women who could confidently speak in front of a large group.
 I wondered how did they become that way?
 How are they so sure of themselves?
 How did they not care what others thought of them?
 How did they not worry about messing up?
-The bravery, the tenacity was so intriguing to me.
+The bravery, the tenacity, was so intriguing to me.

 I hoped one day I would be bold and fearless like that.

 I was involved in extracurricular activities as well as leadership roles at church and school.
 I was on homecoming court and other visible positions.
-I realized that one of the big reasons people were so critical of me was because I was putting myself in the public arena.
+I realized that one of the main reasons people were so critical of me was because I was putting myself in the public arena.
 As strong and tenacious as I was, the weight of criticism was too heavy for my mind and heart to process.
 I stopped participating in activities and serving in leadership roles.
 I no longer ran for school positions.
 I adjusted my high school schedule so I only had to be at school half a day.
-I figured if I were seen less, people would talk less about me.
+I figured if I were seen less, people would talk about me less.

 I internalized many thoughts and emotions.

 Throughout college, I remained under the radar.
 While my girlfriends were off at bigger schools, getting into sororities, meeting new people, and having a blast, I stayed in a small, safe and predictable bubble.

 Early in my professional career, I applied for positions that I was over-qualified for, and often settled for lower salaries.
 Although I progressed in the workplace quickly and developed lucrative talents and skills, I still wasn’t comfortable putting myself out there or assuming a leadership role.